tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 As usual, I'm providing
 [the `BSD-3-Clause` License](https://github.com/mathsoftware/mathsoftware---mvp/blob/main/LICENSE)
-to the organization's MVP[^x].
+to the organization's MVP[^4].

-[^x]: Remember that, from my new standard draft, one organization can have at
+[^4]: Remember that, from my new standard draft, one organization can have at
     most one MVP repository or project, so that is what I mean by "the organization's MVP"

-The initial app will be released under version `0.1.0` as per standard[^x].
+The initial app will be released under version `0.1.0` as per standard[^5].
 For formality reasons, I declare a version `0.1.0-dev` (which is SemVer compliant) in the project's `package.json` while in development of that version, so the very last commit before release should be for removing the "dev" suffix since